Girl: History

-Girls' education
+Girls' education Europe

 Girls' formal education has traditionally been considered far less important than that of boys.
 In Europe, exceptions were rare before the printing press and the Reformation made literacy more widespread.
-One notable exception to the general neglect of girls' literacy is Queen Elizabeth I. In her case, as a child, she was in a precarious position as a possible heir to the throne, and her life was endangered by the political scheming of other powerful members of the court.
+One notable exception to the general neglect of girls' literacy is Queen Elizabeth I of England.
+In her case, as a child, she was in a precarious position as a possible heir to the throne, and her life was endangered by the political scheming of other powerful members of the court.
 Following the execution of her mother, Anne Boleyn, Elizabeth was considered illegitimate.
 Her education was for the most part ignored by Henry VIII.
 Henry VIII's widow, Catherine Parr, took an interest in the high intelligence of Elizabeth, and supported the decision to provide her with an impressive education after Henry's death, starting when Elizabeth was 9.
 Elizabeth received an education equal to that of a prominent male aristocrat; she was educated in Latin, Greek, Spanish, French, philosophy, history, mathematics and music.
 It has been argued that Elizabeth's education helped her grow up to become a successful monarch.

 By the eighteenth century, Europeans recognized the value of literacy, and schools were opened to educate the public in growing numbers.
 Education in the Age of Enlightenment in France led to up to a third of women becoming literate by the time of the French Revolution, contrasting with roughly half of men by that time.
 However, education was still not considered as important for girls as for boys, who were being trained for professions that remained closed to women, and girls were not admitted to secondary level schools in France until the late 19th century.
 Girls were not entitled to receive a Baccalaureate diploma in France until the reforms of 1924 under education minister Léon Bérard.
 Schools were segregated in France until the end of World War II.
 Since then, compulsory education laws have raised the education of girls and young women throughout Europe.
-In many European countries, girls' education was restricted until the 1970s, especially at higher levels.
+In many Eastern European countries, girls' education was restricted until the 1970s, especially at higher levels.
 This was often done by teaching different subjects to each sex, especially since tertiary education was considered primarily for males, particularly with regard to technical education.
 For example, prestigious engineering schools, such as École Polytechnique, did not allow women until the 1970s.